 Breakfast at Hideaway

-Hideaway is a fun of breakfast spot, featuring rotating waffle specials filled with decadent toppings such as the lemon drop waffle (topped with lemon curd, white chocolate, poppy seeds, whipped cream and a candied lemon).
+Hideaway is a fun breakfast spot, featuring rotating waffle specials filled with decadent toppings such as the lemon drop waffle (topped with lemon curd, white chocolate, poppy seeds, whipped cream and candied lemon).

 Ride a Swan